lolow/iampact-ipcc-sr15c/README.md

 # IAMPACT-SR1.5C - Net benefits of the IPCC SR1.5C Scenarios

+This is the code used for the analyses and figures of Drouet L., Bosetti V. & Tavoni.
+M. *Net economic benefits of well-below 2°C scenarios and associated uncertainties* **Oxford Open Climate Change** 2(1), 2022.
+DOI: https://doi.org/10.1093/oxfclm/kgac003.

 This repository is released under the Apache License 2.0; see the [LICENSE](LICENSE) for details.